sara-soomro/Project/README.md

 ### 3️⃣ Data Storage

-- data is initially stores in Data lake in a bucket in Google Cloud Storage .
+- Data is initially stores in Data lake in a bucket in Google Cloud Storage .
 - Store transformed data in **Google BigQuery** for efficient querying.
 Data set is created by partitioning on the purchare_date column
 ![DS](https://github.com/sara-soomro/Project/blob/main/BigQuery/Dataset.jpeg)